Undergraduate Career Development Center

-The McDonough Office of Professional and Leadership Development supports students in the process of self-discovery, career strategy, leadership development, and network-building to empower them to become principled, impactful, global leaders.
+The McDonough Undergraduate Career Development Center supports students in the process of self-discovery, career strategy, leadership development, and network-building to empower them to become principled, global leaders.

 Career Coaching: One-on-one career coaching exclusively for undergraduate business students.
 Students can meet with a coach to discuss anything from career strategy, values assessments, mock interviews, negotiation, and everything in between.
 Make an appointment via Handshake.
-Office Hours: Fridays, 3-4 p.m., Shea Commons, Suite 198
+Office Hours: Thursday, 3-4 p.m., Shea Commons, Suite 198.
+McDonough Peer Career Advisors: Resume/Cover Letter Review and Job Search Strategies, Monday-Friday, 10am-5pm, Shea Commons.

 Jobs & Internships